 All businesses in Burnaby require a valid business licence.
-Business is defined as carrying on any commercial or industrial undertaking, or providing professional, personal or other services for the purpose of profit or gain.
+Business is defined as carrying on any commercial or industrial undertaking, or providing professional, personal or other services.
+Not for profit organizations are also required to obtain a licence, however, these businesses pay a reduced fee.
 New or temporary businesses, and those that have changed location, changed ownership, or opened a new location, all require a new licence to operate in the City.

 Getting Your Business Licence

 Which Business Licence Do I Need?There are generally two types of business licence.
 These can be further categorized to identify your business:

 - Operate from offices, retail locations, warehouses, manufacturing facilities, residencies

 - Includes mobile businesses with no fixed location in Burnaby

 You might also want to visit our Home Based Business Licence page for information, fees, and forms on businesses that are permitted to operate from residential properties.